-- Stephanie followed disability fashion and retail trends
+- I've followed disability fashion and retail trends for over two decades

-- Became a sought after Keynote Speaker on the topic of shopping and dressing with Disabilities
+- Works as a sought after Keynote Speaker on the topic of shopping and dressing with Disabilities

 - Presented a TEDx Talk at the third largest TED event in Canada which was highlighted by TED this year as one of seven talks presented by people with disabilities breaking down barriers for people with disabilities

-- Stephanie was trained as a Disability Advocate in the Virginia Partners in Policy Making Program
+- Selected and trained as a Disability Advocate in the Virginia Partners in Policy Making Program

 - Produces and Presents Disability Fashion Style Segments for lifestyle television shows

-- She has been featured in many publications and on many television programs such as People, Huffington Post, CBS, CCTV and more
+- Featured in many publications and on many television programs such as People, Huffington Post, CBS, CCTV and more

 HI.
 ITS SO NICE TO MEET YOU!